17 Ways Preschool Parents Annoy Their Children's Teachers

 7. Complaining to the Director Rather Than Speaking to Us

 For most preschool teachers (but especially the veterans), this one really stings and feels like a betrayal.
-If you know the teacher is conscientious, creative, and wants the best for her students, please have the respect and courtesy to go to her first when you have a problem.
-Don't go behind her back, sneak off to the director, and grip about something.
+If you know the teacher is conscientious, creative, and wants the best for her students, please have the respect and courtesy to go to her first when you have a problem or complaint.
+Don't go behind her back, sneak off to the director, and gripe about something.
 Not cool!

 I once had a student whose mother was a pediatrician.
 She objected to a game the kids played called “Person to Person” in which they touched each other when I called out commands such as: “hand to hand,” “back to back,” and “knee to knee.”
 She thought it would spread germs, and if she had come to me and said so, I would have immediately seen her point and stopped the game.
 Instead, she went to my boss and complained, leaving me feeling disrespected and mad.